Paula Boggs: Music career

+Television Appearances

+In 2024, Paula Boggs appeared on PBS News Hour.
+The segment, titled "How A Seasoned White House Lawyer Is Forging a New Musical Path," explores her transition from a legal career to a musical path.

 Writing career

 Paula Boggs's essays have appeared in national publications such as HuffPost and National Law Journal.

 Education

 Boggs received a B.A. from Johns Hopkins University, in international studies, where she was on a 4-year Reserve Officers' Training Corps (ROTC) scholarship and graduated first in her ROTC class.
 She then attended the University of California, Berkeley, School of Law.
 She also completed the U.S. Army Infantry Airborne School and earlier received a Congressional Appointment to the U.S. Naval Academy.